container-storage-interface/spec/spec.md

   // This is a REQUIRED field.
   string target_path = 3;

-  // End user credentials used to authenticate/authorize node unpublish
+  // End user credentials used to authenticate/authorize node
+  // unpublish request.
+  // This field contains credential data, for example username and
+  // password.
+Each key must consist of alphanumeric characters, '-',
+  // '_' or '.'.
+Each value MUST contain a valid string.
+An SP MAY
+  // choose to accept binary (non-string) data by using a binary-to-text
+  // encoding scheme, like base64.
+An SP SHALL advertise the
+  // requirements for credentials in documentation.
+COs SHALL permit
+  // users to pass through the required credentials.
+This information is
+  // sensitive and MUST be treated as such (not logged, etc.) by the CO.
-  // request.
-This field is OPTIONAL.
+  // This field is OPTIONAL.
-  Credentials user_credentials = 4;
+  // The total bytes this field must be less than 1 Mebibyte. map<string, string> user_credentials = 4;
 }

 message NodeUnpublishVolumeResponse {